-Gluten Free homemade chocolates are just the best.
+Gluten-Free homemade chocolates are just the best.
 They are a part of our family traditions each year at Christmastime.
 A tad messy but ohhhhhh so deliciously yummy!
-Meg’s favorite homemade chocolate recipe is pictured in the pot above.
-It’s a mixture of melted chocolate, finely chopped pretzels, finely chopped mixed nuts, finely chopped dried cranberries and toffee bits.
+Meg’s favorite homemade chocolate recipe is pictured above.
+It’s a mixture of melted chocolate, finely chopped pretzels, finely chopped mixed nuts, finely chopped dried cranberries, and toffee bits.
 Yummo!
 Such a wonderful combination of ingredients.

 The pot pictured on top of the above photo is sitting in a larger pot of water that was previously boiling.
-Just keep stirring until a smoothy consistency is achieved.
+Just keep stirring until a smooth consistency is achieved.
 The larger chocolate pot is full of the recipe.
 I also use a double boiler.
 Simply put about an inch of water in the lower double boiler pot and bring to a boil.
-Shut off heat and place second pot with candy pieces to melt sitting on top of the first pot.
+Shut off heat and place the second pot with candy pieces to melt sitting on top of the first pot.
 Stir until melted completely.
-You may need to reheat water and repeat process to melt.
-Add water to lower pot as necessary to keep from becoming empty.
-I don’t care to use the microwave to melt chocolates, as that tends to dry out and even burn chocolate.
+You may need to reheat the water and repeat the process to melt.
+Add water to the lower pot as necessary to keep it from becoming empty.
+I don’t care to use the microwave to melt chocolates, as that tends to dry out and even burn the chocolate.

 Meg’s Favorite Homemade Chocolate Recipe

-Melt chocolate pieces in a double boiler or other method as mentioned above.
+Melt chocolate pieces in a double boiler or another method as mentioned above.
 Add the next four ingredients and mix well.
 Use a tiny baby spoon to spoon chocolate mixture into paper cups that are placed on a cookie sheet.
-Gently lift cookie sheet above counter top and gently tap several times on counter top to settle chocolate in cups.
-Place in freezer for about 3 minutes.
-This step give the candies a nice glossy, pretty finish.
+Gently lift cookie sheet above the countertop and gently tap several times on countertop to settle chocolate in cups.
+Place in the freezer for about 3 minutes.
+This step gives the candies a nice glossy, pretty finish.
 Place candies in a cellophane bag and close bag with a beautiful ribbon and gift tag.
-These lovely gift bags make thoughtful gifts for the mailman, your hard working trash pickup folks, hair stylists, school teachers, Sunday School teachers, neighbors and elderly friends.
+These lovely gift bags make thoughtful gifts for the mailman, your hard-working trash pickup folks, hairstylists, school teachers, Sunday School teachers, neighbors, and elderly friends.
 Your children will enjoy making these treats with you.
 Trust me…..everyone loves homemade chocolates!

-The photo above on the left is of a mounds candy makeover.
+The photo above is of a mound’s candy makeover.
 I used dark chocolate melting pieces as well as red candy pieces for some of the bows.
 I put a spoonful of melted chocolate into the candy mold.
-I hand rolled some of the coconut dough (purchased at my favorite local candy making supply store) and placed the rolls into the spoonful of melted chocolate.
+I hand-rolled some of the coconut dough (purchased at my favorite local candy-making supply store) and placed the rolls into the spoonful of melted chocolate.
 Then I added another spoonful of melted chocolate on top.
 A new paintbrush works well to neatly smooth melted chocolate around coconut rolls.
 To make the pretty bows, I first used a paintbrush to brush on red melted candies.
 The molds were then placed flat in the freezer for 2 minutes to set the red bows.
 Then the melted dark chocolate was added along with the coconut rolls.
-Stick candies back in freezer for about 3 minutes to get that glossy shine.
+Stick candies back in the freezer for about 3 minutes to get that glossy shine.
 Don’t be intimated by these few steps.
 It really is so easy.
 After you have done it once the next time is even easier.

-ta daaaaaaa!
-The finished products are so pretty and will be a packaged in cellophane bags topped with a beautiful bow and jingle bells!
+Ta-dah!
+The finished products are so pretty and will be packaged in cellophane bags topped with beautiful bows and jingle bells!
 I need to keep creating to make more of a selection to hand out on Saturday and Sunday mornings.
 It’s so much fun being a temporary Chocolatier during the Christmas season.
 Let me know if you try Meg’s Favorite Homemade Chocolate Recipe.

 Until next time,